-Hunter Hayes is about to release his new album “Invisible,” but he’s still riding the high of the success of his self-titled, first studio album.
+Hunter Hayes is about to release his new album featuring the hit song “Invisible,” but he’s still riding the high of the success of his self-titled, first studio album.
 Country Weekly reported on February 4 that Hunter Hayes was among fifteen songwriters who were honored at the CMA Triple Play Awards in Nashville for writing at least three #1 hits in the last year.
 For Hunter Hayes, all three of his #1 songs appeared on his first album.

 The winning songs, “Wanted” and “Somebody’s Heartbreak” were on Hunter Hayes’ standard edition album and “I Want Crazy” appeared on the Encore edition.
 In addition to becoming a #1 song, “Wanted” picked up multiple industry awards including Single By A New Artist and Music Video By A New Artist by the American Country Awards and also Song of the Year at the BMI Awards last November.
 “Somebody’s Heartbreak” and “I Want Crazy” have also been nominated for several awards.